I get it.

 But there are some rare instances when no contact does not work.
 Though the no contact rule is very successful, it’s not a magic bullet.

-In these situations, I still usually recommend no contact.
+In these situations, I still usually recommend no contact, though there are times when you should not use no contact.

 The reason is because if someone breaks up with you and doesn’t come back, any effort by you would be chasing.